The Report That Changed Blogging.

 I was very nervous before doing this, so I actually took a step to help ease my nerves – I asked a question myself during one of the Q&A sessions before it was my turn to be on stage.
 This was like a tiny bit of immersion therapy, like dipping your toe into the water before you jump in.

-My interview on stage with the Grants was scary, especially looking down at all those people in the audience staring back at me, but at the end of it I felt not only a sense of relief, but also a sense of excitement.
+My first interview on stage with the Grants was scary, especially looking down at all those people in the audience staring back at me.
+At the end of it I felt not only a sense of relief, but also a sense of excitement.
 It was actually fun.